Echo-Ji/STDEN/README.md

 # STDEN

-This is the implementation of Spatio-temporal Differential Equation Network (STDEN) in paper Towards Physics-guided Neural Networks for Traffic Flow Prediction.
+This is the implementation of Spatio-temporal Differential Equation Network (STDEN) in the following paper:
+Jiahao Ji, Jingyuan Wang, Zhe Jiang, Jiawei Jiang, and Hu Zhang, Towards Physics-guided Neural Networks for Traffic Flow Prediction, AAAI 2022.

+Thanks [chnsh](https://github.com/chnsh/DCRNN_PyTorch) for the model training framework of this project.

 ## Requirement